40/4 Chair

-The 40/4 chair is the compactly stackable chair designed by David Rowland in 1964.
+The 40/4 chair is a compactly stackable chair designed by David Rowland in 1964.
 Forty chairs can be stacked to a height of 4 feet (120 cm), giving the chair its name.
-Over time it has received many design awards and is in the permanent collection of the Museum of Modern Art in New York, as well as other museums internationally.
+It has received many design awards and is in the permanent collection of the Museum of Modern Art in New York.

 Description

 The frame of the chair is made of a 7/16" solid steel rod.
 The seat and back are formed from sheet metal with 3/16" rolled edges and coated in vinyl.
 Some models substitute wood veneers, plastic resin, and upholstery over wood as components.

 Chairs can be stacked on specially designed dollies for storage and movement.
-Various configurations allow the chairs to be stacked in several ways while striving to minimize the floor space utilized.
+Various configurations allow the chairs to be stacked in several ways to minimize the floor space utilized.

 In 2004 Rowland worked with Howe a/s to introduce an expanded family of the 40/4 chair.